-What is a bank levy and how does it work?
+How does a bank levy work?

 While a bank levy sounds drastic, and it is, creditors have to jump through quite a few hoops to legally freeze your assets.
-For starters, the company or person you owe money to has to sue you in court and actually win their case.
+For starters, the company or person you owe money to has to sue you in court and actually win the case.
 Once the money judgment has been granted, the creditor then becomes a judgment creditor, who can place a bank levy on your accounts.